Boeing F-15EX Eagle II: Avionics

-In addition to radio frequency sensors, the F-15EX can mount the Legion Pod with the ASG-34(V)1 IRST21 sensor, which provides a passive means of threat detection especially against low-observable threats in the radio-frequency spectrum; the F-15SA and F-15QA mounts the AN/AAS-42 "Tiger Eyes", the precursor to the IRST21 sensor, on the targeting pod pylon.
+In addition to radio frequency sensors, the F-15EX can mount the Legion Pod with the ASG-34(V)1 IRST21 sensor, which provides a passive means of threat detection especially against low-observable threats in the radio-frequency spectrum.
+The F-15SA and F-15QA mounts the AN/AAS-42 "Tiger Eyes", the precursor to the IRST21 sensor, on the targeting pod pylon.
 While the aircraft can be operated by a single pilot for basic air superiority missions, the back seat is fully missionized to support a WSO for complex missions and can potentially support the manned-unmanned teaming coordination with uncrewed collaborative combat aircraft.

-Although employed primarily as an air superiority fighter to replace the F-15C/D and complement the F-22, the F-15EX can employ the LANTIRN and Sniper XR pods like its F-15E precursor to perform ground attack.
-The avionics has an open systems architecture to facilitate potential future upgrades.
+Although employed primarily as an air superiority fighter to replace the F-15C/D and complement the F-22, the F-15EX can employ the LANTIRN and Sniper XR pods like its F-15E precursor to perform ground attack missions.
+The stores management system enables the aircraft to carry all weapons that the F-15E can carry.
+The avionics has an open systems architecture to facilitate rapid integration of future upgrades, including the use of containerized third-party software applications.